jamesliudotcc/syllaboard-backend/README.md

 ## Models

-Typeorm allows schemas to be defined very declaratively.
 We defined the following schemas:

 #### Schemas